What kinds of clients are in the residential programs at Brewer-Porch?

 My child will celebrate a birthday while in your program.
 Do I need to bring a cake?
 What about presents?

 Residential programs celebrate birthdays, as they are a very important part of childhood.
 We provide a birthday cake to each residential client on his or her birthday, which is shared with peers in the program.
-In our Intensive Residential and Moderate programs, children also receive a birthday present from Brewer-Porch.
+In our Intensive Residential program, children also receive a birthday present from Brewer-Porch.
 Parents/guardians are welcome to celebrate with their child and to bring presents.
 We encourage you to discuss presents with your child’s therapist prior to purchase to ensure that it is appropriate for this environment and that your child will be able to use and enjoy the present.